 About

-Kimberly is the author of the poetry collections vanishing point.
+Kimberly is the author of the upcoming poetry collection Bloodletting (Omnidawn, Spring 2025) and of the poetry collections vanishing point.
 (Omnidawn 2023), Running to Stand Still (Omnidawn 2019)—finalist for the 2020 Milt Kessler Poetry Book Award and for Civil Coping Mechanisms' 2017 Mainline Competition, and Warning Coloration (dancing girl press 2018)—finalist for the Two Sylvias Press 2017 Chapbook Competition.
 She is the author of the essay collection Life During Wartime (Fourteen Hills 2019), winner of the 2018 Michael Rubin Prose Chapbook Award.

-Her writing has been featured in/on The Atlantic, The New York Times, The Associated Press, Entertainment Weekly, Time.com, The New York Post, The Village Voice, Alternative Press, ESPN the Magazine, Jane, NY1 News, The Best American Poetry, poets.org, american poets, The Poetry Review, Poetry Ireland, Poetry London, The Stinging Fly, RTÉ Radio, The Irish Examiner, Film Ireland, RHINO, Columbia Journal, Obsidian, The Acentos Review, and The Feminist Wireamong other places.
+Her writing has been featured in/on The Atlantic, The New York Times, The Associated Press, Entertainment Weekly, Time.com, The New York Post, The Village Voice, Alternative Press, ESPN the Magazine, Jane, NY1 News, The Best American Poetry, poets.org, american poets, The Poetry Review, Poetry Ireland, Poetry London, The Stinging Fly, RTÉ Radio, The Irish Examiner, Film Ireland, Obsidian, The Acentos Review, and The Feminist Wireamong other places.
 Kimberly is a Pushcart prize nominee, and her writing has been anthologized in various genres.
 Her work as a film critic earned her accreditation from the Motion Picture Association in 2022.
-She's been a Golden Globe voter since 2021.

 Kimberly has taught poetry abroad at Ó Bhéal and the Munster Literature Centre in Ireland, and stateside at San Quentin State Prison, the Stateville Correctional Center in Illinois, and the Ruth Asawa San Francisco School of the Arts.
-A Black Nuyorican, Kimberly sits on the Irish Fulbright Commission's Diversity, Equity and Inclusion Board and serves as a poetry editor for Omnidawn.
-She is currently a teacher and doctoral student in Creative Writing at UNL.
+A Black Nuyorican, Kimberly sits on the Irish Fulbright Commission's Diversity, Equity and Inclusion Board.
+She is currently a teacher of creative writing, science fiction, and film studies, a doctoral student in English, and an assistant poetry editor at Prairie Schooner at the University of Nebraska—Lincoln.